Raffaello/threedangles/README.md

 Three-D-angles is a 3D triangles engine built from scratch.

+This is a for fun, educational project.

-The project has been inspired by a video series of OLC (OneLoneCoder):
+The project has been inspired by a OLC's video series (OneLoneCoder):
 - [YouTube](https://www.youtube.com/watch?v=ih20l3pJoeU)
 - [GitHub](https://github.com/OneLoneCoder)

 It will feature the following algorithms: